-Learning objectives and acquired competencies
+Learning objectives and competencies to be acquired

-The student is familiar with the main working tools and concepts of stochastic modelling (expectation, variance, covariance, autocorrelation, power spectral density).
-He/She is able to explain properties and limitations of stochastic processes (mainly Markov processes) as a modelling tool for noisy systems.
+The student is familiar with the main working tools and concepts of stochastic modeling (expectation, variance, covariance, autocorrelation, power spectral density).
+He/She is able to explain properties and limitations of stochastic processes as a modeling tool for noisy systems.
 He/She will be able to model and analyze simple random phenomena through adaptation of proposed stochastic models.